-Appeal Tribunal means a tribunal appointed by the Convener under paragraph 8(7)(ii), to consider an appeal against a decision of a Disciplinary Tribunal.
+Appeal Tribunal means a tribunal appointed by the Convener under sub-paragraph 8(7)(ii), to consider an appeal against a decision of a Disciplinary Tribunal.

-Appellant means a Member who gives or has given notice of appeal under paragraph 8(1).
+Appellant means a Member or Member Firm who or which gives or has given notice of appeal under paragraph 8(1).